leafo/scssphp/index.md

 ## Issues

-Find any issues?
-I'd love to fix them for you, post about them on [the issues tracker][3].
+Please submit bug reports and feature requests to the [the issue tracker][3].
+Pull requests also welcome.

 <div id="changelog"></div>